yingray/Webstorm-Colors/README.md

 # Webstorm-Colors
-### Option 2: Manual installation
+### Option: Manual installation

-1. Copy `One Dark.icls` to your IntelliJ IDEA preferences color directory.
+1. Copy `Atom One Dark yingray.icls` to your IntelliJ IDEA preferences color directory.
 The directory varies, depending on which JetBrains IDE you are using.

     *The colors directory may need to be created.*